 - Do not try to attain mere technical facility, the so-called bravura.
 Try to produce the same impression with a composition, as that which the composer aimed at; no one should attempt more, anything beyond it is mere caricature.

 - Look upon the alteration or omission of modern ornaments, in the works of good composers as a contemptible impertinence.
-This is perhaps the greatest injury that can be offered to art.
+This is perhaps the most considerable injury that can be offered to art.

 - Question older artists about the choice of pieces for study.
 You will thus save much time.

-- You must gradually learn to know all the most remarkable works by all the most remarkable masters.
+- You must gradually learn to know all the most remarkable works by all the most notable masters.

 - Do not be led astray by the applause bestowed on great virtuosos.
-The applause of a master should be dearer to you than that of the masses.
+The praise of a master should be dearer to you than that of the masses.

 - Lose no opportunity of playing music, duos, trios, etc., with others.
 This will make your playing broader and more flowing.
 Accompany singers often.